ethanc8/SDK-Rebuilds/README.md

 Notice for Android 13
 ---------------------

-The recipe for Android 13 (api 33) builds the sdk but does NOT build a system image; but don't worry and read the Readme.md inside that folder for how to build a system image for Android 13.
+The receipe for Android 13 (api 33) builds the sdk but does NOT build a system image; but don't worry and read the Readme.md inside that folder for how to build a system image for Android 13.

 Prerequisites